DaveParillo/intermediate-cpp/_sources/beginnings/types.rst

 ...............

 A :term:`reference` type
-declares a named variable as a **reference**, that is, an alias to an *already-existing* object or function.
+declares a named variable as an alias to an *already-existing* object or function.

 References are a C++ addition - one of the few types not present in C.